AnaGalhoz37/Multi-Omics_PD/README.md

 Nevertheless, please check the manuscript to access the multi-omics data used for the study.

 This project was conducted in [R software](https://www.r-project.org).
 As mention previously, here we present one of the bioinformatic pipelines available in our manuscript (framework A), in the `R Scripts/` folder.
-However, for the other bioinformatic methodology, please revert to this [GitHub page](https://github.com/gauravj49/BulkRnaseqDE).
+However, for the other bioinformatic methodology (framework B), please revert to this [GitHub page](https://github.com/gauravj49/BulkRnaseqDE).

 All the necessary R package dependencies are

 * ggplot2